terenzioberni/java/README.md

 Everyone who attended the lectures is entitled to use it and modify it for non commercial purposes.
 Redistribution outside this licensing terms is forbidden.

+- com.tnz.xbox-savegame-id
+simple reader of the savegame files which displays the name of the game the savegame belongs to